balajich/resilience4j-helloworld/retry/README.md

 - This functionality can be achieved easily with annotation **@Retry** without writing explicit code.

 Overview
-- User makes a call to greeting RESTAPI to get a greeting message.
+- User makes a call to get greeting message from  REST API ServiceA
-- **greeting** method  returns valid response only when called three times else it will throw **RuntimeException**.
+- ServiceA calls ServiceB to fetch greeting message
+- Because of some random issue 50% of calls to ServiceB results in failure
+- When ever ServiceA gets error message from ServiceB instead of returning error message to client,it will retry three times.
+- Even after three time if ServiceB returns error , error is retuned to user.
-- This behavior can be easily handled with annotation **Retry**
+- This entire functionality can be achieved without writing explicit code using Retry.
 # Source Code
 - [https://github.com/balajich/resilience4j-helloworld/tree/master/retry](https://github.com/balajich/resilience4j-helloworld/tree/master/retry)
 # Video